BreakTheMonolith/StackWise/README.md

 If you have trouble or have ideas on how to improve this product.
 Please file an [issue](https://github.com/BreakTheMonolith/StackWise/issues).

+Things StackWise looks for:
+- Threads blocking other threads (synchronization issues)
+- Hot Spots (methods in your application most mentioned in running threads)

 ## System Requirements
 - Java 8